MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-one.md

 > [!NOTE]
 > Before you complete this step of the setup process, be sure to see [Overview of setting up Dynamics 365 Guides](setup.md).

+## Two ways to get a Dynamics 365 Guides subscription

 There are two ways to get a [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] subscription: